MingyuanRen/WaterlooLibrary/README.md

 ```

 ## Current Design of the GUI (To be Updated)
-MainPage: The Main Page for our WaterlooLibrary Application
+MainPage(HomePage): The Main Page for our WaterlooLibrary Application

 Register and Login Page: A secured register and login system for users.